-When flying into New Orleans International Airport it’s the Louis Armstrong statue that offer the best indicator that you have arrived in one of the most unique cultural destinations in the United States.
+When flying into Louis Armstrong New Orleans International Airport it’s the Louis Armstrong statue that offers the best indicator that you have arrived in one of the most unique cultural destinations in the United States.
 The statue is located in Concourse C (where most domestic flights arrive), near the Customer Relations desk.
 The statue was designed and erected by Blaine Kern’s Mardis Gras World, a local New Orleans company that has become world-famous for its float designs, sculptures, theme park props and more.

 About Louis Armstrong

 Louis Armstrong, often referred by the nickname “Satchmo”, remains a musical legend in New Orleans and Louisiana, and he is often considered to be one of the most influential jazz musicians of all time.
 In addition to being a brilliant trumpet and cornet player, Armstrong is remembered for his distinctive voice, his skilled scat singing and for introducing the concept of soloing to jazz music.
 He is also remembered as being one of the first “cross over” musicians, in that his music transcended race and social status.